- What is a legal marriage in Canada?

 Deciding family matters at the end of your relationship

 Whether you are getting separated or divorced, you and your partner can make arrangements about money and your family with or without the help of lawyers and the Court.

-If you and your partner can talk easily and honestly, you can make your own agreement about how to settle your family law issues, such as child custody and access, child support, spousal support and division of family property.
+If you and your partner can talk easily and honestly, you can make your own agreement about how to settle your family law issues, such as decision-making responsibility and parenting time (previously called child custody and access), for your child, child support, spousal support and division of family property.
 It is a good idea to put your agreement in writing, with the date, and have both partners sign it.
 It is best if each partner gets a lawyer to look at the agreement, and to file it with the Court.
-You can find more information about Alternate Dispute Resolution (agreements out of Court) and Separation Agreements on the FLEW website.
+You can find more information about the Family Dispute Resolution process (out-of-court options to settle family law issues) and Separation Agreements on the FLEW website.

 If you and your partner cannot agree, or if the relationship is or was abusive, it is safer for you to get a lawyer and consider going to Court to settle issues about parenting arrangements, financial support and how to divide family property.

-For more information about family law rights after divorce or separation, see our booklets on: “Child Custody and Access”, “Child Support”, “Spousal Support”, “Domestic Contracts,” and “How Property is Divided in Family Law”.
+For more information about family law rights after divorce or separation, see our booklets on: “Children: Decision-Making Responsibility and Parenting Time”, “Child Support”, “Spousal Support”, “Domestic Contracts,” and “How Property is Divided in Family Law”.

 The views expressed in these materials are the views of FLEW and do not necessarily reflect those of the Province.

 While financially supported by the Law Foundation of Ontario, the content of this publication does not necessarily reflect the views of the Foundation.